KoutsComputes/Secure-Software-Systems-Assignment3/flask-prototype-app/README.md

 docker compose up --build
 ```

-Point your browser at [http://localhost:5000/home](http://localhost:5000/home).
+Point your browser at [https://localhost:5000/home](https://localhost:5000/home) and accept the self-signed certificate that is generated automatically for local testing.
 HAProxy fans traffic across two Flask replicas, so the site stays responsive even if one container restarts under load.

 - `docker-entrypoint.sh` still auto-generates and persists an AES ballot key in `/app/.ballot_encryption_key` unless `BALLOT_ENCRYPTION_KEY` is already defined.
 - `ENABLE_ENCRYPTION_DIAGNOSTICS` remains `1` so you can verify secrecy via the UI without extra steps.
 - Issue 1-3 diagnostics now require the default admin credentials (`admin` / `SecureAdm#12`); core enrolment and voting flows stay open for quick demos.
 - The compose file wiring: HAProxy (`gateway`) + two Flask app containers (`app_primary`, `app_secondary`) + Redis (shared rate limit counters) + MySQL master/replica.
 Remove `DATABASE_URL` if you prefer SQLite.

-> **Need HTTPS?** Set `TLS_ENABLE=true` on the app containers (and supply cert/key paths) or terminate TLS at HAProxy by mounting a PEM bundle and adding a `bind *:5000 ssl crt /path/to/cert.pem` line.
+> **Need HTTPS?** The app containers now auto-provision self-signed certificates on boot (Issue #2).
+You can still point `TLS_CERT_FILE`/`TLS_KEY_FILE` at real certs or terminate TLS at HAProxy by mounting a PEM bundle and adding a `bind *:5000 ssl crt /path/to/cert.pem` line.
 No paid services are required.

 ### Gurveen - Issue #3: Rate Limiting & DDoS Resilience